Dr. Adam Arenson

 URBN 302.
 Sustainable Cities.
 3 Credits.

-This course examines issues related to urban environmental sustainability through classroom instruction and field experiences in New York City.
+This course examines issue related to urban environmental sustainability through classroom instruction and field experience in New York City.
 Primary topics will include an introduction to the methods used by environmental scientists to measure environmental conditions, historical and contemporary environmental issues facing urban communities, the potential for sustainable urban development and growth, and issues pertaining to urban inequalities and environmental justice.

 URBN 303.
 Urban Planning.
 3 Credits.